 Latest Montana numbers

-- The trend: Montana’s weekly average of reported COVID-19 cases appears to be leveling out.
-The state, which is now posting weekly case data on Fridays, said on August 5 that Montana tallied 2,147 reported cases in the preceding week.
-The New York Times, which compiles daily averages of reported cases, said that Montana’s average reported cases had increased by 1% over the last two weeks.
+- The trend: Montana’s weekly average of reported COVID-19 appears to be dropping.
+The state, which is now posting weekly case data on Fridays, said on Friday, Sept.
+23, that Montana tallied 1,427 reported cases in the preceding week.
+The New York Times, which compiles daily averages of reported cases, said that Montana’s average reported cases had decreased by 5% over the last two weeks.

-- Dominant variant: Omicron remains the prevalent variant in Montana.
-The most recent epidemiology report said cases of the subvariants BA.5, BA.2.12.1, BA.4 and BA.2 had been collected and sequenced in Montana during the last four weeks.
-BA.5, a particularly contagious variant, made up roughly 52% of the sequenced cases.
+- Dominant variant: The Omicron BA.5 variant remains the dominant strain circulating in Montana.
+The most recent epidemiology report said cases of the subvariants BA.5 accounted for 97% of positive tests sequenced in the last four weeks, with BA.4 making up the remaining 3%.

-- Vaccination rates: About 53% of Montana’s eligible population has been fully immunized against COVID-19.
-The number decreased in July because of new vaccine availability for children under five years old.
-That’s about 14% below the national average.
+- Vaccination rates: About 53% of Montana’s eligible population has received primary doses of vaccines against COVID-19, not including booster shots.
+That’s about 15% below the national average.

 - Deer Lodge County has the highest level of vaccination at roughly 64%.